Fundación Montecito

 Self-initiated pro bono

-Date: Autumn 2023
+When?
+Autumn 2023

-Design team: Collaboration between myself and friend, Aisling Murphy
+Who?
+Collaboration between myself and friend, Aisling Murphy

 Carpentry: José Luis